 Our goal is to help customers understand how space-based data can be impactful to day-to-day business.
 Our strategy includes increasing the demand downstream by starting out as end user focused.
 While others are focused on data verticalization strategy specializing on a key sectors or problem set, we believe that flexibility in production, low-cost bespoke design and 'Bringing Space Down to Earth' for consumers will provide a scalable model for growth.
-Critical Design Review (CDR) was successfully completed in the third fiscal quarter of 2022.
-Initial contracts for launch were signed in December of 2021 with NASA and Mission Helios, a blockchain company.
-We are in active discussions with numerous potential customers, including domestic and international government agencies, for payload hosting and data related to our planned satellite launches over the next 24 months.
+With LizzieSat design reviews (PDR and CDR) successfully completed in 2022, we began LizzieSat integration and testing in Q1 2023.
+We completed critical command and data system testing which validated the proper functioning of the communications and data transfer paths between a LizzieSat satellite in space and the KSAT, Atlas Space Operations and Leaf Space ground stations, a requirement for mission success of the LizzieSatTM constellation.
+In Q4 2023, we completed the required environmental testing for launch on the SpaceX Falcon 9 and successfully launched and deployed our first satellite in March 2024.